vedderb/bldc/lispBM/README.md

 (set-encoder degrees)
 ```

 Set the encoder position in degrees.
 This command only has an effect in the ABI and custom encoder modes.
-In ABI mode the encoder position is updated and the index is set to found and in custom encoder more the encoder position is updated (unless a native library provides custom encoder support).
+In ABI mode the encoder position is updated and the index is set to found.
+In custom encoder mode the encoder position is updated (unless a native library provides custom encoder support).

 When using an ABI-encoder this is useful if a position can be derived before the index pulse is found.